Introduction to Control Statement in JavaScript

 }

-As you can see, when the condition is satisfied in IF-ELSE, the first block of code will be executed and if the condition isn’t satisfied, the second block of code will be executed.
+As observed in an IF-ELSE statement, when the condition is satisfied, the first block of code executes, and if the condition isn’t satisfied, the second block of code executes.

 SWITCH

-A switch statement is similar to IF and is of use when you need to execute one code out of the multiple code block execution possibilities, based on the result of the expression passed.
-Switch statements carry an expression, which is compared with values of the following cases and once a match is found, code associated with that case executes.
+A switch statement is similar to IF and is useful when executing one code out of the multiple code block execution possibilities based on the result of the expression passed.
+Switch statements carry an expression, which is compared with values of the following cases, and once a match is found, the code associated with that case executes.

 Syntax: